Maine Water Quality at a Glance

 Portland Water Quality

-Comprehensive analysis of Portland Water District, serving over 200,000 customers with water from the Bull Run Watershed and Columbia South Shore Well Field.
-Includes information on water sources, treatment processes, infrastructure modernization, and PFAS monitoring.
+Comprehensive analysis of Portland Water District, serving over 200,000 customers with water from protected watershed and lake systems.
+Includes information on water sources, treatment processes, infrastructure modernisation, and PFAS monitoring under Maine’s new 2026 standards.
+Compare with other New England cities using our interactive water quality database.

 Frequently Asked Questions

-Most of Maine’s public water systems meet federal drinking water standards and are safe for consumption.
-However, some areas have elevated PFAS levels that exceed Maine’s strict 20 ppt standard.
+Most of Maine’s public water systems continue to meet federal and state drinking water standards and are safe for consumption.
+However, 2026 marks a significant regulatory shift: Maine adopted stricter PFAS MCLs in December 2025, with PFOA and PFOS now limited to 4 ppt — a reduction from the former 20 ppt combined standard.

 Maine residents can access comprehensive water quality information through several resources: